 Best of all, this USB-powered switch will boost your optical signal, allowing for longer cable runs to be used.
-Just press the push-button on the switch to cycle through the connected inputs, or use the included remote control for drect access.
+Just press the push-button on the switch to cycle through the connected inputs or use the included remote control.
 Compact, versatile and great for audio management in any home theatre!

 Inputs and Outputs include:

 - 1 x TOSLINK Optical Output

 - Supports LPCM2 / Dolby DTS / Dolby-AC3 (no conversion)

 - Output cable distance: Up to 40m (when using optical cable with less than 0.2Db/m loss)